YigitCiray/YigitCiray.github.io/blogs/_posts/2022-01-31-Dependency-Inversion-Principe-(DIP).md

 In the object-oriented design, classes have to interact with each other to manage functionalities and eventually create application.

 Main disadvantage of using concrete types, it controls the creation and lifetime of objects of the dependency class.
 However, with DIP goal is delegating control to another class.
-Rather than using the Class B in Class A, use interface of Class B, delegate the method, this way you can achieve more loosely coupled classes and abstraction.
+Rather than using the Class Keychron in Class Laptop, use interface of KeyboardConnection, delegate the method, this way you can achieve more loosely coupled classes and abstraction.

 [Designing Reusable Classes By Ralph E. Johnson & Brian Foote, June/July 1988](https://www.cse.msu.edu/~cse870/Input/SS2002/MiniProject/Sources/DRC.pdf)